metalcarratt/ministry/ls/Leviticus/msg15.md

 Lk 23:14
 > Said to them, You have brought this man to me as one who turns the people away, and behold, I have examined Him before you and found no fault in this man regarding the accusations you bring against Him.

+### without honey

+Mt 12:47-48
+> And someone said to Him, Behold, Your mother and Your brothers are standing outside seeking to speak to You.
+But He answered and said to him who spoke to Him, Who is My mother, and who are My brothers?

+Pp 2:2
+> Make my joy full, that you think the same thing, having the same love, joined in soul, thinking the one thing,